ipfabric/docs/docs/IP_Fabric_Settings/authentication.md

 # Authentication

-Platform interacts with the network infrastructure devices by running show commands through CLI using SSH or Telnet.
+IP Fabric interacts with the network infrastructure devices by running show commands through CLI using SSH or Telnet.
 Credentials added in the Authentication section will be used by IP Fabric to access the CLI of the network devices.